NOTE: This post has been revised since publication due to marketing/social media/website changes.

-FINAL MESSAGE: There may be more things that authors can do to promote their books, but these are all the ones I have come up with so far.
+There are many more things that authors can do to promote their books, but these will get you started.

-Now that you’ve gone through this document, make a plan to start doing one of these.
+Now that you’ve gone through this information, make a plan to start doing one of these.
 Then after you do that, try another.
 And then another.
-And...well, you get it.
+And... well, you get it.